BlackHC/active-bayesian-coresets/README.md

 The code has been authored by: Robert Pinsler and Jonathan Gordon.

+Additional changes: Parmida Atighehchian and Andreas Kirsch.

+## Additional Experiments for Stochastic Batch Acquisition

+Caveat: no \beta ablation for now.

 ## Dependencies and Data Requirements

 This code requires the following: